macloo/just_enough_code/README.md

 ```

 If stylesheets are linked, the `link` tag goes inside the `head` and below the `title`.

+### Relevance of Step 3

+In this outline, I recommend a learning order that corresponds to a progression of expertise in a newsroom or other editing/production environment.
+The basic level of knowledge is HTML and the ability to write (or fix) links, images, etc. A little more advanced is the ability to write (or fix) specific styles, such as colors, font sizes, and margins.
+Steps 1 and 2 apply to working within content management systems.

+Step 3 goes beyond content management systems (such as WordPress) and enables  students to create complete standalone documents outside a content management system.
+Being able to use a text editor and manage files means they can create a site consisting of many pages or a single-page application for web or mobile or both.

 ## Step 4: JavaScript and jQuery